defold/doc/docs/en/manuals/importing-assets.md

 * Sounds can be used by the [Sound component](/manuals/sound) to play sounds.
 * Spine animation data is used by the [Spine component](/manuals/spinemodel) to show and animate Spine models.
 * Fonts are used by the [Label component](/manuals/label) and by [text nodes](/manuals/gui-text) in a GUI.
 * Collada models can be used by the [Model component](/manuals/model) to show 3D models with animations.
+[Read more about importing 3D models here](/manuals/importing-models).

 ## Editing external Assets